SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 and at the top level of a file it is the name of the current module.

-When used as the default value of a function or method, the value comes from the call site, not the declaration.
+When used as the default value of a function or method, the special literal's value is determined when the default value expression is evaluated at the call site.

+..
+See also "Special Kinds of Parameters" in "Declarations" where the general rule is defined.

-.. testcode:: specialLiteral
+.. testcode:: special-literal-evaluated-at-call-site

     -> func logger(string: String = __FUNCTION__) {
            println(string)